Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Jac-Peter Tölkes in Murnauer Moos in sunshine with alpine landscape

-• Please stay on the marked paths.
+• Please stay on the marked trails.

 Observe yes - please do not disturb or startle.